molgenis/vip-decision-tree/README.md

 - TYPE: The htsjdk genotype type, possible values: MIXED, HET, HOM_REF, HOM_VAR, NO_CALL,
   UNAVAILABLE.
 - CALLED: Boolean indication if the genotype for this sample is called.
-- MIXED: Boolean indication if the genotype is comprised of both calls and no-calls.
+- MIXED: Boolean indication if the genotype is a combination of both calls and no-calls.
 - NON_INFORMATIVE: Boolean that returns true if all samples PLs are 0.
 - PHASED: Boolean indicating the genotype was called phased or unphased.
 - PLOIDY: The ploidy of the genotype as an integer, null if no call is present.